12shadow12/12shadow12/README.md

-- 👋 Hi guys!, my name is 12shadow12 because I lurk in the shadows secretly training myself to become stronger.
+- 👋 Hi guys!, my name is Rich Bui and I'm looking forward to working with you!
-- 👀 I’m interested in creating AI, full stack websites, databases, anime and APIs.
+- 👀 I’m interested in creating AI, full-stack websites, databases, anime, and APIs.
-- My goal is to get more experience and internships!